Well what a fantastic few days we had with Ramsgate Arts Primary School (RAPS) working together to build a digital underwater city.

 With the older kids we ran a variation of our beginner creative coding workshops.
 We taught the kids how to position basic rectangles and ellipses and to colour and size them.
 Then we moved on to more advanced shapes – polygons, stars, hearts and diamonds.
 The shapes could be made to animate across the screen using a series of pre-written motion functions including things like swim(), crawl(), wobble() and waves().
 The kids also got into the spin() function which gives a great swirling action.
 Each kids work became subroutines in the main program so that random combinations could generate an interesting background for the work.

 We’d like to thank Nick the headmaster and all the teachers and support staff for making our job so easy.
 We managed to put all the kids contributions together into a 12 minute film in a couple of days after the workshops and they will be showing it to the kids and parents during their Nativity celebrations and also next year.
+Thanks again to all the kids and we hope they enjoy what they made and are inspired to be creative with computers.

 Underwater City was supported and organised by Dreamland and forms part of our ongoing digital residency.
 We have plans to showcase the results next year at Dreamland, Turner Contemporary and also at Margate Festival.